Whitelee Wind Farm: Public access and visitor centre

 The project has followed strong public demand for more technical MTB facilities at Whitelee.
-Its setting within the UK’s largest onshore windfarm will make it unique amongst trail centres.
+Its setting within the UK's largest onshore windfarm will make it unique amongst trail centres.
 The plans will provide graded trails to suit a wide range of users, from beginners to more experienced riders.
 The course will offer a mix of route options, technical sections and challenges, as well as a large picnic and viewing area, with wet weather shelters for use by families, clubs, schools etc. The facilities will extend across an area of approximately 12 hectares and will be free to use, 7 days a week.

 The site also hosts an annual running event called "Run the Blades", with a 10K, half-marathon and a 50K ultra-marathon distance to choose from.

 In June 2012, Whitelee wind farm became the first wind energy project in Scotland to join the Association of Scottish Visitor Attractions.
 The management took the decision after nearly 250,000 people had visited the site since its opening since July 2009.
 ScottishPower Renewables said that nearly 10,000 pupils had so far visited Whitelee on school trips.
 In addition, at least "another 100,000 people had accessed the wind farm's 96km (56 miles) of trails for recreational purposes such as jogging and cycling".
-By 2020 the onsite visitor centre had more than 700,000 visitors and the increased the length of tracks to 130km available walk or cycle.
+By 2020 the onsite visitor centre had more than 700,000 visitors and the increased the length of tracks to 130 km available walk or cycle.

+As part of the visitor experience, people can go on a bus tour, visit the exhibition of gift shop, or have refreshments in the cafe.